Rashad Jennings: New York Giants

 On March 12, 2014, Jennings signed a four-year, $14 million contract including $3 million guaranteed with the New York Giants.
-Jennings quickly took over as starter, starting 9 games out of the 11 that he played.
-Jennings rushed for 639 yards on 167 carries and scored 4 rushing touchdowns.
+Jennings quickly took over as starter, starting nine games out of the 11 that he played.
+In Week 3 against the Texans, he had 34 carries for 176 yards in the win.
+Jennings rushed for 639 yards on 167 carries and scored four rushing touchdowns.

 Jennings started all 16 games in 2015, and set career highs in carries, rushing yards, receiving yards, and receiving touchdowns.
 Jennings recorded 863 yards along with three touchdowns on 195 carries, as well as 296 yards and one receiving touchdown on 29 receptions.
 Jennings played his best football later in the season, besting his previous season highs in both carries and yards in each of his final four games, with 79 carries for 432 yards and 2 touchdowns in that stretch.

 Jennings played in 13 games in 2016, rushing for 593 yards, his lowest total since 2013, and scored three touchdowns on 181 carries.
 He added 35 receptions for 201 receiving yards and one receiving touchdown in 2016.

 On February 13, 2017, Jennings was released by the Giants.

 On December 8, 2017, Jennings announced his retirement from the NFL.